-Rudy Maxa, one of America’s premier consumer travel experts, is host and executive producer of 95 television episodes on the world’s great destinations that air on PBS stations nationwide.
+Rudy Maxa, one of America’s premier consumer travel experts, is the host and executive producer of 95 television episodes on the world’s great destinations that air on PBS stations nationwide.

 Maxa is a former Washington Post investigative reporter whose political reporting was nominated for the Pulitzer Prize.
 He turned to travel journalism 18 years ago when he began the popular “The Savvy Traveler” segment on public radio’s nationwide business show, Marketplace.
 Maxa is a contributing editor with National Geographic Traveler magazine where his articles have earned two Lowell Thomas Awards for Excellence in travel writing.
 His articles have also appeared in Forbes, GQ, Travel & Leisure, Town & Country Travel, Worth, USA Today, Modern Maturity, the Los Angeles Times, and dozens of other publications.